Planetary Regulator of Bandhu-sthana * Sukha-daya

 bandesha-4 occupies 5th-from-Swakshetra; this placement can be beneficial if properly understood .
 Native may need to endure may transformations of the parental home, the school-house or school-teaching culture, or even cataclysms of the nation-state

-Despite a reasonable schooling in the customs of owns own people, the may catapult one into an understanding that the nation or culture of birth is a foundation for evolution and not the fixed root of personal status.
-One may indeed experience the fortune (bhagya) which arises from intelligence in matters of property boundaries, homes and vehicles, and cultural foundations (5th-from-4th).
-One indeed knows one's people and can "game" (5) the cultural roots via entertainments and speculations.
-One does not cling to the simple life based on property ownership and practice of inherited traditions.
+Despite a reasonable schooling in the folkways, ancient customs, and established cultural norms of owns own people, this angle may catapult one into an understanding that the nation or culture of birth (4) is a foundation for evolution (8) and not the fixed root of personal identity.
+One may indeed experience the fortune (bhagya) which arises from intelligence (5th-from) in matters of property boundaries, homes and vehicles, and cultural foundations (5th-from-4th).
+One indeed knows the folk and their folkways.
+One may "game" (5) the cultural roots via charismatic performance, entertainments and speculations.
+One does not cling to the simple life based on property ownership and practice of inherited routines.

 The cultural roots are not damaged and ethnicity remains meaningful, but there is another perspective, a secret one, which shows one how to transform the cultural inheritance into something quite ingenious and new.